 Remain on the fitness train

-So many of us resolve to lose weight, eat better and decrease stress.
+So many of us make plans to lose weight, eat better and decrease stress.
 We tell ourselves that, starting tomorrow, things will be different.
 But as time passes, you're likely to experience one of these scenarios:

-1. You've been pretty good at sticking to your resolution(s) but you feel like they may be slipping away.
+1. You've been pretty good at sticking to your goals but you feel like they may be slipping away.

-2. Resolutions?
+2. Goals?
 They're long gone.
 Who sticks to them anyway?

-When it comes to starting and sticking with fitness, for many, it's a challenging proposition.
-When motivation starts to drop -- fear not.
+When it comes to starting a fitness plan, for many, it's a challenging proposition.
+When motivation starts to drop – fear not.
 An energy injection is as easy as one, two, three.
 Here's how to get back on track when a motivation slump derails you.

 The first step to success in fitness is realistic goal setting.
 When you create your fitness goals, what sorts of expectations do you place on yourself?
 If your motivation is dropping, look back on your goals and ask yourself the following questions: